 This fourth episode of Captain’s Log sees host Peter Elliott journeying around the bottom of the South Island, tracing the end of James Cook’s first journey around New Zealand.
 The precarious Otago Harbour is navigated in an oil tanker, before a much smaller boat takes Elliott around the bottom of Stewart Island to Fiordland, where his captain Lance Shaw describes major conservation efforts in the area.
 A trip up the treacherous West Coast in a concrete carrier is cause for nerves, then a sail aboard Spirit of New Zealand offers a chance to reflect on the journey.

-South Auckland hip hop trio Smashproof — Tyree, Young Sid and Deach — arrrived on the New Zealand music scene in 2005 with their club hit 'Ride 'Til I Die'.
+South Auckland hip hop trio Smashproof — Tyree Tautogia (TY), Fred Fa-afou (Deach) and Sidney Diamond (ex Young Sid) — arrived on the Kiwi music scene in 2005 with their club hit 'Ride 'Til I Die'.
 Debut album The Weekend dropped in 2009.
-That year 'Brother', a portrait of South Auckland street life, cemented the group's reputation both in New Zealand and Australia.
-It also set a new local record after spending eleven weeks atop the Kiwi charts.
+That year 'Brother', a portrait of South Auckland street life, cemented the group's reputation both in Aotearoa and Australia.
+After spending eleven weeks on top of the Kiwi charts, it also set a long-standing record for the longest stay at number one by a New Zealand act.
 Although each of the trio has released solo albums, Smashproof continue to perform.

 Onetime All Blacks Marc Ellis and Matthew Ridge cemented their on screen partnership with late 90s show Fresh-up in the Deep End.
 The Touchdown series saw the pair taking their lovable, duelling larrakin personas to a variety of locations: they did time in the armed services, the circus, flash restaurant Petit Lyon, and as butler and chauffeur to model Rachel Hunter.
 They also launched their own political party, did the Coast to Coast, and tried a variety of dance moves.
 Fresh-up in the Deep End ran for two seasons.